FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

-The presenter thought this was not something we should be looking forward to and that the idea of losing our chance to work and feel like we’re contributing everyday takes away our humanity while those in the audience felt differently and felt that the chance to pursue what we want wasn’t such a terrible thing at all.
+The presenter thought this was not something we should be looking forward to and that the idea of losing our chance to work and feel like we're contributing everyday takes away our humanity while those in the audience felt differently and felt that the chance to pursue what we want wasn't such a terrible thing at all.

 I was actually first introduced to this whole idea of increased technological unemployment through the advancement of AI in the book